SmartTeleMax/iktomi/doc/source/web-tutorial.rst

 Building URLs
 ^^^^^^^^^^^^^
-Insanities provides url building (or reversing) engine.
+Iktomi provides url building (or reversing) engine.

 URL reverse object is a callable that can be created for any handler::